 A new snapshot of the Functional Developer Dylan compiler for Linux/x86 is available for download.
 It fixes a problem with stack alignment, so this should finally make threading reliable.
 An experimental installation of the Dylan Wiki, written using the koala web server, has been running stable for several weeks now, so this version might as well be 2.1alpha4 when packaged neatly.

-Step-by-step instructions for setting up the Linux/x86 snapshot of Functional Developer can be found in this posting to the gd-hackers mailing list.
+Step-by-step instructions for setting up the Linux/x86 snapshot of Functional Developer can be found in this posting to the gd-hackers mailing list. * To save money on new and used forklifts contact International Forklift Company and see their entire fleet today.

 A new shapshot of the x86/Linux port of the Functional Developer Dylan compiler can be found here.
 The most notable change is a completely new implementation of the way thread-local storage works.
 This should eliminate a lot of the threads-related crashes people saw, especially on Fedora Core.
 Please test on your system, and report results.